cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

         ca_path: '<path to ca certificate>'
         cluster_members:
             <short host name of rabbit server 1- e.g. using 'hostname -s'>:
-                default: <ip of rabbit server 1>
+                default: <private ip of rabbit server 1>
             <short host name of rabbit server 2>:
-                default: <ip of rabbit server 2>
+                default: <private ip of rabbit server 2>
             <short host name of rabbit server 3>:
-                default: <ip of rabbit server 3>
+                default: <private ip of rabbit server 3>

-    # In case you use a load-balancer you would need to specify its private IP in order for the different agents to connect to it.
+    # In case you use a load-balancer, you would need to specify its private IP
-    # Please see further explanation in the "Setting a Load-Balancer for the Management Service" section of this guide.
+    # in order for the different agents to connect to it.
     networks:
         load-balancer: <load-balancer private IP address>

     ssl_inputs:
         ca_cert_path: '<path to ca certificate>'
-        external_ca_cert_path: '<path to cert for this server>'
+        external_ca_cert_path: '<path to ecternal ca certificate for this server, can be the same one as ca_cert_path>'

         #If you set 'ssl_client_verification' under 'postgresql_client' to true
         postgresql_client_cert_path: '<path to cert for this server>'